Economy of Denmark: Transport

 Significant investment has been made in building road and rail links between Copenhagen and Malmö, Sweden (the Øresund Bridge), and between Zealand and Funen (the Great Belt Fixed Link).
 The Copenhagen Malmö Port was also formed between the two cities as the common port for the cities of both nations.

 The main railway operator is Danske Statsbaner (Danish State Railways) for passenger services and DB Schenker Rail for freight trains.
 The railway tracks are maintained by Banedanmark.
 Copenhagen has a small Metro system, the Copenhagen Metro and the greater Copenhagen area has an extensive electrified suburban railway network, the S-train.

 Private vehicles are increasingly used as a means of transport.
 New cars are taxed by means of a registration tax (85% to 150%) and VAT (25%).
 The motorway network now covers 1,300 km.

-Denmark is in a strong position in terms of integrating fluctuating and unpredictable energy sources such as wind power in the grid.
-It is this knowledge that Denmark now aims to exploit in the transport sector by focusing on intelligent battery systems (V2G) and plug-in vehicles.
+Denmark has established a prominent position in the integration of intermittent renewable energy sources, particularly wind power, into its national electricity grid.
+Building upon this expertise, the country has expanded its strategic focus toward the decarbonization of the transport sector.
+Central to this initiative is the large-scale integration of plug-in vehicles and the implementation of Vehicle-to-Grid (V2G) technology, which utilizes intelligent battery systems to enhance grid stability and energy storage capacity.